1. Publishing your work with IAFOR

 IAFOR believes in “Open Access” publishing, and since 2009, has been committed to maintaining an online searchable research archive that offers free access to anyone, anywhere, where there is Internet access, regardless of institutional affiliation or scholarly rank.

-By publishing your work with IAFOR, you are entering into an exclusive license agreement, where authors have copyright but license exclusive rights in their article to IAFOR as the publisher.
+By publishing your work with IAFOR, you are entering into a license agreement, where authors have copyright but license rights in their article to IAFOR as the publisher.

 3. Author Rights